 If you salvage a potentiometer from an old radio or other audio device, you will likely be getting what is called an audio taper potentiometer.

-potentiometer.
 These potentiometers exhibit a logarithmic relationship between division ratio and shaft position.
-By contrast, a linear

 I highly recommend a linear potentiometer for this experiment, and for most experiments in general.

-, Volume 1, chapter 6: “Divider Circuits and Kirchhoff’s Laws”
+Lessons In Electric Circuits, Volume 1, chapter 6: “Divider Circuits and Kirchhoff’s Laws”